darianodirling/onTrackCCNA/README.md

 The script uses the datetime module to calculate the difference between the current date and the test date, and the tkinter library to create a GUI for the user to enter their inputs and display the results.

 How to use
   To use this script, you need to have Python 3 installed on your system.
 Once you have Python installed, follow these steps:

-Save the code to a file with a .py extension (e.g., ccna_planner.py).
+1. Save the code to a file with a .py extension (e.g., ccna_planner.py).
-Open a terminal or command prompt and navigate to the directory where you saved the file.
+2. Open a terminal or command prompt and navigate to the directory where you saved the file.
-Run the command python ccna_planner.py to launch the application.
+3. Run the command python ccna_planner.py to launch the application.
-Enter your test date, program type, and current day/section into the GUI.
+4. Enter your test date, program type, and current day/section into the GUI.
-Click the "Calculate" button to get the recommended study schedule.
+5. Click the "Calculate" button to get the recommended study schedule.

 The recommended study schedule will be displayed in the GUI.

 Note: You may need to install the tkinter library if it's not already installed on your system.

-Dependencies
+Dependencies:

 This script requires the following modules:

-datetime
+'datetime'
-tkinter
+'tkinter'